 Build a rapport

-Common ground and shared interests provide opportunities to create bonds even when providing customer support remotely.
+Common ground and shared interests provide opportunities to create bonds even when providing remote customer service.
 Perhaps a customer mentions their favorite sports team and it’s your favorite team, too.
 Why not let them know?
 It also pays to greet customers by name and stay polite, genuine, and respectful in how you deal with them.
 Even something as simple as appropriate use of a customer’s name can have a positive impact.

 No customer enjoys the experience of a know-it-all rep who thinks they understand the customer’s situation without even asking.
 That’s why it’s important to show an interest and follow up on what they have to say by asking relevant questions about a customer’s problem and how it came about.
 Not only will this reveal crucial information to help deal with the issue, it’ll make customers feel comfortable to open up as well.